.

 If you walked up to the first ten people you saw and asked, “How do you lose weight?”

-Every...single...person could tell you how.
-Most of us know enough to write a book.
+Every single person could tell you how.
+Most of us know enough about weight loss to write a book.
 But knowing WHAT to do isn't the problem.
 The problem is actually doing the work—day-in and day-out.

-And this is where accountability comes into play.
-Accountability is the glue that ties all this together.
+And this is where the power of accountability comes into play.
+Think of accountability as the link that connects good intentions to action.

 To Sum Things Up